MrBlenny/dynamo-s3-document-client/README.md

 ### Get a file.

 This will get the 'Path' and 'Attributes' from Dynamo and the content from S3.
+Small files will only make a request to Dynamo.

 ```ts
 await dynamoS3DocumentClient.get({